Here's the BEST D&D 5e Travel Gameplay

 - Players need to know about the area in order to make INFORMED choices.

 So what is to be done?
+May I present the first of the homebrew travel rules DnD 5e:

-5 Minute Route Question/Answer Travel Mechanic:
+5 Minute Route Question/Answer Mechanic:

-The DM presents 2-3 standard routes to take players from point A to point B.
+- The DM presents 2-3 standard routes to take players from point A to point B.

-Each player picks an ability they are proficient in.
+- Each player picks an ability they are proficient in.

-Players must ask their questions and decide on a route in 3-5 minutes (DM discretion).
+- Players must ask their questions and decide on a route in 3-5 minutes (DM discretion).

 Is this a little mini-game?
+Sorta kinda.

 Does it further take players out of immersion?
+Definitely.

 But it solves SO MANY PROBLEMS.

-- But, they also have to be quick... they are on the clock and can't sit and ponder the PERFECT route forever.
+- But they also have to be QUICK... they are on the clock and can't sit and ponder the PERFECT route forever.

 The result: a mundane conversation is transformed into something that feels like it has REALLY high stakes!